rswinkle/inventwithpython_pysdl2/README.md

-Well, I'm mostly a C/C++ programmer and I use SDL2 for my games/demos and I wanted to be able to prototype in python with a library that'd make it very easy to go from that to C.  PySDL2, while it does have some great convenience classes/API's in the sdl2.ext, it's not hard to look into the source and see what they're actually doing.
+Well, I'm mostly a C/C++ programmer and I use SDL2 for my games/demos and I wanted to be able to prototype in python with a library that'd make it very easy to go from that to C.  PySDL2 does have some great convenience classes/API's in the sdl2.ext, but it's not hard to look into the source and see what they're actually doing.
 In addition it has the sdl2 module, which is a straight 1:1 wrapper of SDL2, as well as 1:1 wrappers of SDL2 libraries like SDL2_mixer, SDL2_gfx and SDL2_ttf.